-I debated at Nueva for four years of PF and two of parli.
+I debated at Nueva in parli and PF and Rice in NPDA; I'm currently on a leave from college.
 I like to pretend I’m OK.
-I've gone for everything from the states CP to intrinsic perms to Edelman to warming good.
+I've gone for everything from the states CP to plan flaws to Edelman to warming good.
 I appreciate flexibility in my judges more than anything else, so that's what I'll try to do.
-Specifically, I tend to value processes (iterative research, argumentative clash, switching sides, etc) over specific content products (learning about the state/economics/capitalism/whatever), and therefore the most important things in this paradigm are higher-order questions about how I like rounds to happen, rather than what arguments I want in rounds.

 Tech vs. Truth

-I will intervene on speech times, the fact that I give at most one win, and against arguments which I subjectively judge to be violent -- if you have to ask, don't make the argument.
-Deny any of these, but especially the third, and you lose with a max of 25s.
+I will intervene on speech times, the fact that I give at most one win, and against arguments which I subjectively judge to be rhetorically violent*.
+Break any of these, but especially the third, and you lose with a max of 25s.
 Any other argument is tech over truth as much as my biases allow.
 There is a minimum threshold of warranting required for a claim to become an argument.

 I love good case negs.
-I will give you 30s if the 1NC order is just case (assuming you don't do anything terrible, obviously).
 Impact turns are hella strategic especially with advantage CPs.

 No risk is likely not a thing unless terminal defense is straight conceded.
 I generally think the link debate is more important than the uniqueness debate but can be persuaded otherwise.

-I very much enjoy nuanced solvency deficit debates; a corollary is that I dislike vague CPs that shift in the back half.
+I'm very much undecided on the theoretical questions here.
+I enjoy nuanced solvency deficit debates; a corollary is that I dislike vague CPs that shift in the back half.
 I also enjoy impact turned net benefits.

-I like neg strategies which are contextualized to the aff.
-Clever counter-advocacies are really fun and can magnify the no weighing mech args on T. I don’t want to vote for a counterinterp that justifies affs defending truisms, but I will if necessary.
-I suspect good TVAs are the closest thing to a silver bullet there is.
+I like neg strategies which are contextualized to the aff, no matter if it's KvK, T, or some kind of countermethodology.
+I dislike generic cap-T strategies, but they tend to be successful.
+I don’t want to vote for a counterinterp that justifies affs defending truisms, but I will if necessary.

 Sure.
 Not my favorite but I see its utility and I’m down to evaluate it.
-I suspect it’s under-utilized outside of LD, and I’m very interested in its interactions with theory and the K.
+I default to epistemic modesty.

-Tricks are very fun when well done, but do not make me judge a bad tricks debate without framing as to why your argument affirms/negates.
+Tricks are fun when well done, but do not make me judge a bad tricks debate.
 I default to presuming negative even if the block goes for an advocacy, but good tricks debaters will make arguments in both directions.

 Theoretically justify any changes to this and I'm cool.